 Independent cinema

-This is a cinema which shows small films as well as big ones sometimes.
+This is a cinema which shows small films as well as big ones

 Everyman cinema.